netbymatt/ws4kp/README.md

 4. Configure all settings
 5. Tap to enable **Sticky Kiosk**
 6. _Make sure everything is configured exactly like you want it!_
-6. Tap **Kiosk**
+7. Tap **Kiosk**

-Note:
+**For Android and Desktop browsers:** The included `manifest.json` file enables PWA (Progressive Web App) installation.
+To get the best app-like experience:

+1. Configure all your settings first (ignore the "Kiosk" and "Sticky Kiosk" settings)
+2. Create a permalink using the "Copy Permalink" feature and manually add `&kiosk=true` to the end
+3. Open the edited permalink URL in your browser
+4. Look for browser prompts to "Install" or "Add to Home Screen" from the kiosk-enabled URL
+5. The PWA will launch directly into kiosk mode (without forcing kiosk mode when accessed from the browser)

+For temporary fullscreen during regular browsing, use the fullscreen button in the toolbar.

+**Important Notes:**

+* **iOS/iPadOS limitations**: Mobile Safari strips all URL parameters when adding to Home Screen and runs shortcuts in an isolated environment with separate storage from the main Safari app
-- After creating a Home Screen app on iOS or iPadOS and activating Kiosk mode, the only way to change settings is to delete the Home Screen shortcut and recreate it
+* After creating a Home Screen app on iOS or iPadOS and activating Kiosk mode, the only way to change settings is to delete the Home Screen shortcut and recreate it
-- In situations where you have access to the URL, you can forcibly remove a "sticky" kiosk setting by adding `&kiosk=false` to the URL (or simply press `Ctrl-K` to exit kiosk mode if a keyboard is available)
+* In situations where you _can_ edit a shortcut's URL, you can forcibly remove a "sticky" kiosk setting by adding `&kiosk=false` to the URL (or simply press `Ctrl-K` to exit kiosk mode if a keyboard is available)

 **Scan Lines:** Enables a retro-style scan line effect